 As part of the Understanding Dangerous Roads campaign, Lansing car accident lawyer Stephen Sinas and the Sinas Dramis legal team identify Michigan’s most dangerous roads by collecting and analyzing car crash statistics and other data.

-Videos are created for certain roadways, with explanations of the risks associated with each particular stretch of highway or intersection.
+Videos are created for certain roadways, while blogs are posted about others, with explanations of the risks associated with each particular stretch of highway or intersection.
 Tips are also offered about how drivers can safely travel through the designated area.

 The first phase of the Understanding Dangerous Roads campaign concentrates on roads in mid-Michigan, including: